top of page

 BIOGRAPHY

-An award-winning and versatile conductor, violinist, producer and visionary, Ms. Olivia Tsui distinguished herself as the first woman, first Asian, and the youngest Music Director in the 86 years of history of the Glendale Symphony Orchestra.
-She was praised by the Los Angeles Times describing her performance as "outstanding performance...with brilliant virtuosity"; Oregon Music News described her conducting, “with a focus on smooth ensemble work and superb dynamics”; and Daily Astorian said, “Ms. Tsui should be a featured conductor for any music festival in the country.”
+A versatile and award-winning conductor, violinist, and producer, Ms. Olivia Tsui distinguished herself as the first woman, sole Asian, and youngest music director in the 86-year history of the Emmy Award-winning Glendale Symphony Orchestra.
+The Los Angeles Times praises her performance as "outstanding... with brilliant virtuosity", in addition to the Daily Astorian saying “Ms. Tsui should be a featured conductor for any music festival in the country”, and the Oregon Music News noting her performance has a strong “focus on smooth ensemble work and superb dynamics”.

-Equally in demand on the home front, she has been a frequent guest conductor for Bel Canto Opera Festival in Oregon, Naples Philharmonic in Florida, Rio Hondo Symphony Orchestra and Valley Symphony.
-She has been the Resident Conductor of Astoria Music Festival since 2011 where she works with up-and-coming young singers from all over the country putting together a fully staged opera within three weeks for every summer.
+Equally in demand domestically, Ms. Tsui has been a frequent guest conductor for the Bel Canto Opera Festival in Oregon, the Naples Philharmonic in Florida, the Rio Hondo Symphony Orchestra and the Valley Symphony in Los Angeles.
+She has been the Resident Conductor of the Astoria Music Festival in Oregon from 2010 to 2020 where she worked with up-and-coming young singers from all over the U.S. to put together a fully staged opera within three weeks for every summer.

-Born in Shanghai, China, Ms. Tsui studied violin and got her degree from the Central Conservatory of Music in Beijing.
-Her passion for conducting led her to be under tutelage of the sought-after pedagogue Jorma Panula, and the distinguished teacher Jorge Mester.
-She also studied at the Conducting Institute at Bard, New York, and has received a certificate with honor from the Advanced Conducting Academy after Ilia Musin in St. Petersburg, Russia.
-Besides traditional symphonic and operatic repertoire, Ms. Tsui has acquired many aspects of music through her professional training and experiences.
-Active since 1991 on the international stage and in major Hollywood motion picture recording studios, Ms. Tsui has been collaborating with illuminaries from the classical world to the pop scene, such as Plácido Domingo, Luciano Pavarotti, Celine Dion, Michael Jackson and Madonna.
-After 27 years as a tenure member of both the Hollywood Bowl Orchestra and the Los Angeles Opera, she not only has become very fluent in Opera and Ballet music, but popular music, such as movie soundtracks, Broadway shows, and some jazz, pops and ethnic music as well.
+Born in Shanghai, China, Ms. Tsui was trained as a concert violinist singe the age of four and she had the opportunities in many cities in China.
+After arriving in the United States, she continued her studies and earned multiple advanced musician degrees.
+Ms. Tsui’ s passion for conducting led her to be the under tutelage of Jorma Panula, the foremost pedagogue of the conducting world, and also the distinguished teacher Jorge Mester.
+She also has studied at the Conducting Institute at Bard, New York, and has received a certificate with honor from the Advanced Conducting Academy after Ilia Musin in St. Petersburg, Russia.
+Besides traditional symphonic and operatic repertoire, Ms. Tsui has acquired many aspects of music style through her professional training and experiences.
+Active on the international stage and in major Hollywood motion picture recording studios, Ms. Tsui has collaborated with luminaries from the classical world to the pop scene, such as Luciano Pavarotti, Plácido Domingo, Barbara Streisand, Willie Nelson, Michael Jackson, and Madonna.
+After 30 years as a tenured member of both the Hollywood Bowl Orchestra and the Los Angeles Opera, she not only has become very fluent in Opera and Ballet music, but acquainted herself with modern music, such as movie soundtracks, Broadway shows, and some jazz, pop, and ethnic music as well.

 Ms. Tsui is the Founder and Artistic Director of Los Angeles Virtuosi Association, established in 2005.
-Under LAVA’s umbrella, many innovative projects have been created.
-“Magical Journey through Music and Digital Arts” - a collaboration of live music with digital art created live on stage in sync by Oscar Award winning visual artist J-Walt reached out to an audience with a vast spectrum of ages and backgrounds and won critical acclaims.
-After holding 5 years tenure position as the Concert-Master for both Beverly Hills Chamber Orchestra and Rio Hondo Symphony, she continues to perform as a guest concert-master whenever she finds time, with orchestras such as the Astoria Music Festival Orchestra and Burbank Philharmonic.
+Under LAVA’s umbrella, many innovative projects have been created, such as “Magical Journey through Music and Digital Arts” – a collaboration of music and digital art created live on stage with Oscar Award-winning visual artist J-Walt.
+The project reached out to an audience with a vast spectrum of ages and backgrounds, garnering critical acclaim.

-An inspiring educator, Ms. Tsui has been a judge of the Southern California Young Musicians Foundation Competition for 7 consecutive years.
-A fervent advocate of the arts, she works diligently in her community to bring classical music to new generations.
-Her own arrangement of Mozart’s piano piece “Ah! vous dirai-Je, maman!” and a Christmas Medley for string quintet has been performed in over 120 concerts in different schools in Southern California.
+An inspiring educator and fervent advocate of the arts, Ms. Tsui has judged the Southern California Young Musicians Foundation Competition for 12 consecutive years, working diligently in her community to bring classical music to new generations.
+Her own arrangement of Mozart’s piano piece “Ah! vous dirai-Je, maman!” and a Christmas Medley for string quintet have been performed in over 120 concerts in different schools throughout Southern California.

-In March 2015 Ms. Tsui co-founded two new groups, the Silicon Beach Philharmonic & Chorale, and the Silicon Beach Music Academy.
-The organization has been rewarded a Certificate of Appreciation by the City of Los Angeles for its active community engagement to bring music and arts to a broader public and younger generations.
+In March 2015, Ms. Tsui co-founded two new groups, the Silicon Beach Philharmonic & Chorale, and the Silicon Beach Youth Orchestra.
+The organization received a Certificate of Appreciation by the City of Los Angeles for its active community engagement bringing music and arts to younger generations and the broader public.

 bottom of page